Mathematical economics: Variational calculus and optimal control

-Economic dynamics allows for changes in economic variables over time, including in dynamic systems.
+Economic dynamics refers to changes in economic variables over time, including within dynamic systems.
 The problem of finding optimal functions for such changes is studied in variational calculus and in optimal control theory.
 Before the Second World War, Frank Ramsey and Harold Hotelling used the calculus of variations to that end.
 Following Richard Bellman's work on dynamic programming and the 1962 English translation of L. Pontryagin et al.'s earlier work, optimal control theory was used more extensively in economics in addressing dynamic problems, especially as to economic growth equilibrium and stability of economic systems, of which a textbook example is optimal consumption and saving.
 A crucial distinction is between deterministic and stochastic control models.
-Other applications of optimal control theory include those in finance, inventories, and production for example.
+Other applications of optimal control theory include those in finance, inventories, and production, for example.

 Functional analysis

-It was in the course of proving of the existence of an optimal equilibrium in his 1937 model of economic growth that John von Neumann introduced functional analytic methods to include topology in economic theory, in particular, fixed-point theory through his generalization of Brouwer's fixed-point theorem.
-Following von Neumann's program, Kenneth Arrow and Gérard Debreu formulated abstract models of economic equilibria using convex sets and fixed–point theory.
+It was in the course of proving the existence of an optimal equilibrium in his 1937 model of economic growth that John von Neumann introduced functional analytic methods to include topology in economic theory, in particular, fixed-point theory through his generalization of Brouwer's fixed-point theorem.
+Following von Neumann's program, Kenneth Arrow and Gérard Debreu formulated abstract models of economic equilibria using convex sets and fixed-point theory.
 In introducing the Arrow–Debreu model in 1954, they proved the existence (but not the uniqueness) of an equilibrium and also proved that every Walras equilibrium is Pareto efficient; in general, equilibria need not be unique.
 In their models, the ("primal") vector space represented quantities while the "dual" vector space represented prices.

-In Russia, the mathematician Leonid Kantorovich developed economic models in partially ordered vector spaces, that emphasized the duality between quantities and prices.
+In Russia, the mathematician Leonid Kantorovich developed economic models in partially ordered vector spaces, emphasizing the duality between quantities and prices.
 Kantorovich renamed prices as "objectively determined valuations" which were abbreviated in Russian as "o. o. o.", alluding to the difficulty of discussing prices in the Soviet Union.

-Even in finite dimensions, the concepts of functional analysis have illuminated economic theory, particularly in clarifying the role of prices as normal vectors to a hyperplane supporting a convex set, representing production or consumption possibilities.
+Even in finite dimensions, the concepts of functional analysis have illuminated economic theory, particularly by clarifying the role of prices as normal vectors to a supporting hyperplane of a convex set representing production or consumption possibilities.
 However, problems of describing optimization over time or under uncertainty require the use of infinite–dimensional function spaces, because agents are choosing among functions or stochastic processes.